aminem0/dwc-owl-rdf/README.md

 The dataset is different than others for the following reasons:

 1. It is written entirely in Spanish, whereas the others were written in English (even the crop flower visit, that was conducted in Japan).
 This provides a good test case of how to use language tags in RDF for biodiversity datasets.
 2. It contains a `permit.txt` extension.
 This extension is a recognized extension, [the GGBN permit extension](https://rs.gbif.org/extension/ggbn/permit_2022-08-08.xml).
 However, the use is quite different than what is defined in the extension schema.

+On the surface, the entry for `permit:permitType` of `Permiso de recolección de especímenes de especies silvestres` seems similar to `Collecting Permit`, it is not one of the restricted

+Likewise, the value of `Permiso vigente` is not valid Finally, the given value for `permit:permitText` of `ANLA:01102:2022:SELVA` is probably not valid.
+The entry is supposed to be a text entry of the permit.
+What is given instead is a value that looks like a URN, but is not.
+Consequently, if it were a URN, it would be better-suited for the property `permit:permitURI`, with ANLA standing for [Autoridad Nacional de Licencias Ambientales](https://www.anla.gov.co/).

 Nonetheless, it will offer an example of how permit information can be supplied in biodiversity datasets.
 This can be especially important when dealing with sensitive species, or species for which handling requires particular governmental accreditation.

+Semantically, it requires the creation of a new class, `dwc:Permit`, which can be the OOOO of these properties.
+This is mainly because a sampling permit, is OOOOO

+ Accordingly, two new object properties are created `dwcdp:allowsFor` and `dwcdp:issuedBy`.
+The first, `dwcdp:allowsFor`, links the `dwc:Permit` instance to the `dwc:Events` it allows for.
+This relationship is one-to-many, as one permit is valid for carrying out several sampling events.
+The second, `dwcdp:issuedBy`, relates the `dwc:Permit` to the `dcterms:Agent` that issued it.
+This `dcterms:Agent` is usually a governmental organization, responsible for evaluating, granting, and monitoring environmental licenses and permits, such as ANLA in Colombia.

+In the end,

 ## Value of revisiting datasets